THTR&FLM 3S03 MAJOR PRODUCTION WORKSHOP

-The students in the course have the opportunity to participate in all aspect of the production process, applying the skills learned in the program’s level 2 courses.
-The course will foster the dialectical connections between research, analysis and creation that are central to the practice of devised theatre and the Theatre and Film Studies program.
+The students in the course have the opportunity to participate in all aspects of the production process, applying the skills learned in the program’s level 2 courses.
+The course will foster the dialectical connections between research, analysis, and creation that are central to the practice of devised theatre and the Theatre and Film Studies program.
 Students will learn to engage with important social issues and develop ways to communicate their ideas to a local audience.
 The work will strengthen their understanding of the production processes behind creative work and the social significance of the decision-making involved.
 Students will learn to work collaboratively towards a common goal, defining shared ideas and production protocols.
-Over the course of the production students will specialise in specific roles in order to develop their expertise in one aspect of theatrical production.
-They will be expected to complete training necessary in order to succeed in their speciality, either independently or under supervision of the SOTA technician.
-All students will have the opportunity to work as assistant directors for specific scenes.
+Over the course of the production students will be offered the opportunity to specialise in specific roles in order to develop their expertise in one or more aspects of theatrical production.

 Textbooks, Materials & Fees:

 Selected articles, book chapters, and videos available online or handed out in hardcopy during class.

 The students will complete a short Health and Safety test to ensure they are able to work safely in the production spaces.
 Only those students achieving 80% or more will be allowed to have full access to the equipment in the theatre.

 Class Attendance, Collaboration, Writing Exercises, and Participation 20%